NebulousLabs/Sia/doc/API.md

 #### /renter/download/___*siapath___ [GET]

-// TODO: does this call still block until the file has been downloaded? downloads a file to the local filesystem.
+downloads a file to the local filesystem.
+The call will block until the file has been downloaded.

 ###### Path Parameters [(with comments)](/doc/api/Renter.md#path-parameters-1)
 ```